awsdocs/amazon-ecs-developer-guide/doc_source/ECS_GetStarted.md

 ## Step 3: Configure the Cluster<a name="first-run-cluster"></a>

-In this section of the wizard, you name your cluster, and then Amazon ECS takes care of the networking and IAM configuration for you\.
+In this section of the wizard, you name your cluster, and then Amazon ECS take cares of the networking and IAM configuration for you\.

 1. In the **Cluster name** field, choose a name for your cluster\.